Beaumont Road

 Beaumont Road is a housing estate located in Leyton in East London.
-It is the largest housing estate in the borough of Waltham Forest, and is now the last high rise estate (with 20-plus-storey towers) in Leyton.
-All neighbouring high rise estates (Oliver Close estate, Cathall, Boundary Road estate and Livingstone College estate) have been demolished.
+It is the largest housing estate in the borough of Waltham Forest.
 It is situated just south of the Bakers Arms, on Leyton High Road.

 Original development

 The Beaumont Road Estate was built in two stages.
 Stage 1, approved in 1963, consisted of one 20-storey tower (containing 120 flats) called All Saints' Tower, while an extension to Stage 1 approved in 1965 consisted of another 20-storey tower (containing 120 flats) called St Paul's Tower.
 Stage 2, approved in 1966, consisted of one 20-storey tower (containing 120 flats) called St Catherine's Tower Altogether (containing 360 flats).
 In addition 23 low rise blocks (containing 538 flats) were also approved in 1966.
 Beaumont road also contained many elderly homes, Victorian houses and bungalows.
 Beaumont road when completed contained; three tower blocks, twenty-three low rise blocks, bungalows, homes for the elderly, shops and a community center.
 Complete with 898 flats with a population of 4,490.